Techprossng/Techpross-backend/API_DOCUMENTATION.md

 Endpoints are split into sections i.e `User`, `Course` e.t.c.
 Each section may or may not contain subsections which is dependent on the design of the endpoints.

 Status codes are sent in the response object.
-They are not part of the JSON data received.
+They are not part of the JSON data response.

 ## Sections
 - [User](#user)